The process of conveyancing involves interaction with many types of professionals including an estate agent.

 Financial implications for sellers

-This model aligns the estate agent's interests with yours, motivating them to secure a sale.
-It's an attractive optio for sellers who prefer not to commit funds upfront, especially when considering other costs like legal fees and potential home improvements.
+This model motivates them to secure a sale.
+It's an attractive option for sellers who prefer not to commit funds upfront, especially when considering other costs like legal fees and home improvements.

 Marketing and advertising strategies